4 minutes

 Creating Standalone Artifact Collector

-I got quite a few positive reactions to my last post about how to do deadhost collections, so I thought I wanted to follow it up with another post about how to create a standalone collector that can collect artefacts from a running host using Velociraptor.
+I received several positive reactions to my last post about how to perform dead host collections.
+Therefore, I wanted to follow it up with another post on how to create a standalone collector that can gather artefacts from a running host using Velociraptor.

-Velociraptor is an awesome DFIR tool made to efficiently get visibility into endpoints.
-It can be run in a server/agent setup, essentially working as an EDR with thousands of hosts, and it can also be used as a standalone artefact collector.
+Velociraptor is an excellent DFIR tool designed to efficiently provide visibility into endpoints.
+It can operate in a server-agent setup, functioning essentially as an EDR—without the AV, of course—with thousands of hosts.
+Additionally, it can also serve as a standalone artefact collector.

-A standalone collector is an executable that is handy in situations where Velociraptor or other kinds of collection tools are not deployed in the environment.
-It could be that a consultant responding to an incident wants to give the client sysadmin a quick way to collect artefacts from a suspicious host without tool deployment.
+A standalone collector is an executable that is useful in situations where Velociraptor or other types of collection tools are not present in the environment.
+For instance, an Incident Responder addressing an incident may want to provide the client’s sysadmin with a quick way to gather artefacts from a suspicious host without the need for tool deployment.

 Running Velociraptor in GUI mode

-Velociraptor made it quite easy to create a collector without having to setup a lot beforehand.
-After downloading the Velociraptor executable from their github page we can run the executable using the gui
+Velociraptor makes it quite easy to create a collector without needing to set up a lot in advance.
+After downloading the Velociraptor executable from their github page, we can run the executable using the gui

 parameter.
-This will give us the Velociraptor web page, as if we were running it in server mode.
+This will present us with the Velociraptor web page, as if we were running it in server mode.

 .\velociraptor-v0.6.4-2-windows-amd64.exe gui

-This will also automatically open up the default browser to the Velociraptor web page.
+This will also automatically launch the default browser to the Velociraptor web page.

 We are now ready to create the collector.